In Arnold Schwarzenegger’s footsteps: Munich muscle man is now becoming a Hollywood star

 The role in “Creed 2” got him none other than Sylvester Stallone himself.
 As Munteanu told in an interview with RTL, after four auditions he was offered a Skype call with the famous actor and one of his greatest role models.
 “I really fell out of the clouds,” said Munteanu.
 When he looked Sylvester Stallone in the face, “it was about five seconds, and your heart will definitely slip into your pants,” remembers the 30-year-old.

 In addition to his talent and muscle mass, the man from Munich impressed above all with his willpower.
-To Stalone he said: “I’ve been working on this dream for 15 years.
+He said to Stalone: “I’ve been working on this dream for 15 years.
 And now the time has just come.
 I will do everything I can not to disappoint you ”.
 Munteanu wanted to convince the whole world that he was the right man for the role.
 “And that’s exactly what I did,” he told the broadcaster.

 New Marvel film “Shan-Chi”: Munich-based Florian Munteanu plays Razor Fist